Sloughi vs Soft Coated Wheaten Terrier: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Sloughi and Soft Coated Wheaten Terrier.
 Sloughi requires high (1-2 hours daily) levels of exercise and engagement, while Soft Coated Wheaten Terrier needs moderate to high (1 hour daily) activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+With similar activity needs, the time commitment is roughly equal, so the decision hinges on other factors.
 Sloughi owners should plan for 60-90 minutes of daily activity, compared to 60-90 minutes for Soft Coated Wheaten Terrier.
 Under-exercised dogs of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Sloughi and Soft Coated Wheaten Terrier.
 Sloughi has low grooming needs, while Soft Coated Wheaten Terrier requires low (single coat) maintenance.
 Professional grooming costs reflect these differences: Sloughi owners typically spend $0-$200 annually on grooming, compared to $0-$200 for Soft Coated Wheaten Terrier.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Between groomer visits, home maintenance includes brushing, bathing, nail care, and dental hygiene.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners